allmaps/allmaps/apps/cli/README.md

 allmaps manifest -d <id> [files...]
 ```

-The ID of the IIIF Manifest can be supplied with the `-i` or `--id` option.
+The ID of the IIIF Manifest can be supplied with the `--id` option.

 Output the IDs of the IIIF Images in the input files: